apache/nuttx/configs/README.txt

   board, all four CPU modules, and the LCD.

 configs/samd20-xplained
-  The port of NuttX to the Atmel SAMD20-Xplained development board.
+  The port of NuttX to the Atmel SAMD20-Xplained Pro development board.
+This board features the ATSAMD20J18A MCU (Cortex-M0+ with 256KB of FLASH and 32KB of SRAM).

 configs/sam3u-ek
   The port of NuttX to the Atmel SAM3U-EK development board.